Rorasaurus/proxmox-updater/README.md

 # proxmox-updater
-Updater for Proxmox no subscription
+Updater for Proxmox 6.* no subscription

 ## Purpose
 This script will configure Proxmox to allow it to update from the pve-no-subscription source.

+This script only supports Proxmox 6.*

 ## Usage
 proxmox-update.sh {optional_argument}